Azure-Samples/azure-search-openai-javascript/README.md

 ### Note

-> Note: The PDF documents used in this demo contain information generated using a language model (Azure OpenAI Service).
+> Note: The documents used in this demo contain information generated using a language model (Azure OpenAI Service).
 The information contained in these documents is only for demonstration purposes and does not reflect the opinions or beliefs of Microsoft.
 Microsoft makes no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the information contained in this document.
 All rights reserved to Microsoft.

 ### FAQ

 <details>
-<summary>Why do we need to break up the PDFs into chunks when Azure Cognitive Search supports searching large documents?</summary>
+<summary>Why do we need to break up the documents into chunks when Azure Cognitive Search supports searching large documents?</summary>

 Chunking allows us to limit the amount of information we send to OpenAI due to token limits.
 By breaking up the content, it allows us to easily find potential chunks of text that we can inject into OpenAI.
 The method of chunking we use leverages a sliding window of text such that sentences that end one chunk will start the next.
 This allows us to reduce the chance of losing the context of the text.

 </details>

 <details>
-<summary>How can we upload additional PDFs without redeploying everything?</summary>
+<summary>How can we upload additional documents without redeploying everything?</summary>

-To upload more PDFs, put them in the data/ folder and run `./scripts/prepdocs.sh` or `./scripts/prepdocs.ps1`.
-To avoid reuploading existing docs, move them out of the data folder.
-You could also implement checks to see whats been uploaded before; our code doesn't yet have such checks.
+To upload more documents, put them in the data/ folder and run `./scripts/index-data.sh` or `./scripts/index-data.ps1`.

 </details>